Hatena (company): Hatena Bookmark

-Hatena Bookmark counts the number of users per specific URL, therefore it is possible to see what bookmarks are popular among Hatena users.
-"Add to Hatena Bookmark" button is integrated into a lot of famous news sites, asahi.com, CNET Japan, ZDNet Japan, Nikkei ITpro, and ITmedia.
+Hatena Bookmark counts the number of users per specific URL, and so it is possible to see what bookmarks are popular among Hatena users.
+An "Add to Hatena Bookmark" button is integrated into a lot of famous news sites, such as asahi.com, CNET Japan, ZDNet Japan, Nikkei ITpro, and ITmedia.

 Hatena Imacoco

 Hatena Imacoco was a tool for sharing one's location on Hatena's services, with it commonly being used on the Japanese version of Hatena Haiku.
 It took the form of a little button one could press with footprints on it, as well as being a website of its own.
 Once used, it would post a small embedded map with the user's current geographical location marked on it, as well as their local surroundings.

 Hatena in English

 In mid-2007, Hatena was made available in the English language.
 The services available on the English hatena.com site are: